skibek/Charts/docs/RekrutacjaPytaniaWithURL.md

 - others - AOP, Aspects, Messaging

-Jak działają Adnotacje np: @HasRole - wzorzec Proxy - dodaje kod poprzez AOP, Aspect
+Jak działają Adnotacje np: @HasRole - wzorzec Proxy - dodaje kod poprzez AOP, Aspect Spring - Annotaton does'nt work on private methods - creates code in proxy by initialization of bean - on private the bean is not

 Inversion of control (IoC) is a programming technique in which object coupling is bound at run time by an assembler object and is typically not known at compile time using static analysis.
 Inversion of control is a design paradigm with the goal of giving more control to the targeted components of your application, the ones that are actually doing the work
+Inversion of Control, or IoC for short, is a process in which an object defines its dependencies without creating them

 Dependency injection is a pattern used to create instances of objects that other objects rely on without knowing at compile time which class will be used to provide that functionality

 Spring IoC container - BeanFactory - ApplicationContext

 - Spring Bean Scope -
- singleton - default,  one instance per spring container prototype - This bean scope just reverses the behavior of singleton scope and produces a new instance each and every time a bean is requested request - new bean instance will be created for each web request made by client session - instance of bean per user session global-session - connected to Portlet
+- singleton - default,  one instance per spring container
+- prototype - This bean scope just reverses the behavior of singleton scope and produces a new instance each and every time a bean is requested
+- request - new bean instance will be created for each web request made by client
+- session - instance of bean per user session
+- global-session / application - connected to Portlet
+- websocket
 @Scope - Prototype - daje możliwość bycia Stanowycm - StateFull, nie jak singleton - Stateless

 - Injection - constuctor, setter